AvinashKumar3000/react-mini-project/MERN-stack-notes/front-end/PART-05-react-task/qn-02-learn-with-apps/part-02-reaction.md

 - Instead of using font awesome icons, I have used inbuild emojis.
 - To see the output.
 Make sure to include this code function App.jsx.
 - Below is the sample `App.jsx` code.
+- 💡 note: css is same as previous example.

 ### `App.jsx`